 Globalization is producing a growing interdependence of states, economies, societies, cultures, and people.
-The 2nd International Summer School in Global Studies focuses on globally shared issues such as global economies and inequalities, major trends that affect contemporary geopolitics and geo-economy, development and the environment from a multi-disciplinary perspective.
+The 3rd International Summer School in Global Studies focuses on globally shared issues such as global economies and inequalities, major trends that affect contemporary geopolitics and geo-economy, development and the environment from a multi-disciplinary perspective.

 Through lectures and seminars, students will acquire the knowledge and competencies for understanding the complexity of today’s global system and its main implications for economic governance and policy.

-The Summer School also focuses on the most important economic and political implications of climate change and increasing migration flows, on both a regional and global scale.
+The Summer School focuses on the most important economic and political implications of climate change and increasing migration flows, on both a regional and global scale.

 The teaching staff includes lecturers from Ca’ Foscari University and the Maritime Military Studies Institute of the Italian Military Navy.